 Join me for a reflection this sweet morning.
 Ask yourself this: Am I giving enough?
 Am I the kind of giver that God wants me to be?

-Dear Lord, help me give my talent, time and treasure to others… generously, cheerfully, joyfully in your honor.
+Dear Lord, help me give my talent, time, and treasure to others… generously, cheerfully, and joyfully in your honor.
 Bless me and my heart so I can be the answer to someone’s prayer.
-Bless me oh Lord so I can be a blessing to others.
+Bless me, oh Lord, so I can be a blessing to others.
 In Jesus’ mighty name, amen!